-Common stock being offered by us 2,116,055 shares of our common stock.
-Warrants being offered by us Warrants to purchase up to 705,354 shares of our common stock, exercisable between the date that is six months after the date of issuance (the "initial exercise date") and the five year anniversary of the initial exercise date, at an exercise price of \$3.00 per share.
+THE OFFERING Common stock being offered by us 1,666,668 shares of our common stock.
+Warrants being offered by us Warrants to purchase up to 500,000 shares of our common stock, exercisable between the date that is six months after the date of issuance (the "initial exercise date") and the five year anniversary of the initial exercise date, at an exercise price of \$1.89 per share.
 This prospectus also relates to the offering of the shares of common stock issuable upon the exercise of the warrants.
-Common stock to be outstanding after the offering 24,229,739 shares (not including the 705,354 shares issuable upon exercise of all of the warrants to which this prospectus supplement relates).
+Common stock to be outstanding after the offering 30,102,017 shares (not including the 500,000 shares issuable upon exercise of all of the warrants to which this prospectus supplement relates).
 Use of proceeds We intend to use the net proceeds from this offering for general corporate purposes, including for the satisfaction of existing obligations.
 Risk factors See "Risk Factors" beginning on page S-4 of this prospectus supplement and other information included or incorporated by reference in this prospectus supplement and the accompanying prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common stock.
-NYSE Amex Symbol PIP account this offering, we had 22,113,684 shares of common stock outstanding, which does not include:
+PIP NYSE Amex Symbol

-^{} The number of shares of common stock to be outstanding after the offering is based on the number of shares outstanding as of September 30, 2008.
-As of that date, and prior to taking into
+The number of shares of common stock to be outstanding after the offering is based on the number of shares outstanding as of December 31, 2009 (including unvested restricted shares).
+As of that date, and prior to taking into account this offering, we had 28,435,349 shares of common stock outstanding, which includes unvested restricted stock but which does not include:

-- 3,583,223 shares of common stock underlying options outstanding under our 2007 Long-Term Incentive Compensation Plan at a weighted average exercise price of \$4.12 per share; - 400,876 shares of common stock underlying options outstanding under our 2002 Long-Term Incentive Compensation Plan at a weighted average exercise price of \$3.67 per share; - 206,244 restricted shares previously granted under our 2007 Long-Term Incentive Compensation Plan but not vested as of September 30, 2008 (average stock price of \$5.12); - 9,739,958 shares of common stock underlying warrants outstanding at a weighted average exercise price of \$6.01 per share; - 1,231,273 shares of common stock underlying our 8% convertible notes; - 225,000 shares of common stock underlying the unit purchase option issued to the underwriters in our initial public offering; and - 810,533 shares available for future grant at that time under our 2007 Long-Term Incentive Compensation Plan.
+- 4,913,366 shares of common stock underlying options outstanding under our 2007 Long-Term Incentive Compensation Plan at a weighted average exercise price of \$3.88 per share; - 3,378,907 shares of common stock underlying warrants outstanding at a weighted average exercise price of \$2.55 per share; - 7,920,767 shares of common stock underlying our 10% convertible notes; and - 225,000 shares of common stock underlying the unit purchase option issued to the underwriters in our initial public offering.

 Our 2007 Long-Term Incentive Compensation Plan provides for an annual automatic increase as of the first day of each fiscal year beginning in 2009 and continuing until 2015 equal to the lesser of (i) 1,100,000 shares, (ii) 2.5% of the outstanding shares of our common stock as of the end of our immediately preceding fiscal year, and (iii) any lesser number of shares determined by our Board of Directors; provided, however, that the aggregate number of shares available for issuance pursuant to such increases shall not exceed a total of 5,700,000 shares.